mat-383/blog/mat383/content/about/_index.md

 ## Contact

-I'm always open for a chat, shoot me a message on any of these platforms.
+I'm always open for a chat, send me a message on any of these platforms or my socials.
 Even if you're just bored.
-Heck, *especially* if you're bored.
+Shoot, *especially* if you're bored.

 <p style="margin-bottom:0"><b>Discord:</b> mat383</p>